elizabethgarza/Avocado-Classifier/README.md

 ![Image 7-4-20 at 6 37 AM](https://user-images.githubusercontent.com/43279348/86510783-e4e7fa00-bdc0-11ea-92d2-ae778780c22f.jpg)

-- each square image is of shape (100, 100, 3) where 3 is for the 3 channels on the RGC scale.
+- each square image is of shape (100, 100, 3) where 3 is for the 3 channels on the RGB scale.

 ![Image 7-4-20 at 6 45 AM](https://user-images.githubusercontent.com/43279348/86510908-25944300-bdc2-11ea-90cb-70bc1108c024.jpg)